peterduhon/AdTech-Bidding-Optimizer/README.md

 This project demonstrates optimization techniques for bidding processes in ad tech, where performance is critical, and milliseconds can make a significant difference.
 The project includes both an unoptimized and an optimized version of a bidding simulation, with visualizations to compare their performance.

-You're right, the "Features" and "About" sections in the README.md file don't fully capture the essence of your AdTech-Bidding-Optimizer project.
-While they mention the optimization techniques and bidding simulations, they don't provide a clear overview of the project's purpose and key components.

-Here's a suggestion for updating these sections to better reflect your project:

 ## Features
 - **Bidding Simulation**: Simulates a real-world ad tech bidding process, including network latency, using both unoptimized and optimized approaches.
 - **Performance Optimization**: Demonstrates techniques to optimize the bidding process, such as parallel processing, caching, and algorithmic improvements.